 - New Voices Press (NVP) is an imprint of the Federation of Writers (Scotland) (FWS).
 The NVP is not a commercial publisher, and is open for submissions only from members of the FWS.
-(Membership of the FWS is free, and open to writers anywhere with an interest in Scotland and Scottish writing.)
+Membership of the FWS is free, and open to writers anywhere with an interest in Scotland and Scottish writing.
+FWS membership is separate from membership of the Facebook group and you can apply via this website.

 - All members of the NVP editorial team will look at all work submitted within the terms of these guidelines.
 An acknowledgement of receipt will be sent to the author within four weeks of submission.